superstringsoftware/observatory/README.md

 Revision history
 -----------------
+####0.4.7: October, 2, 2014
+* Authorization improvements: localhost does not require one, graceful handling on the client

 ####0.4.6: September, 29, 2014
 * Visual wizards and management options: all current settings can be managed via UI now
 * API setup for advanced monitoring support